 You can read more on the National Strategic Action Plan on Antimicrobial Resistance.

 SFA's Efforts to Combat AMR

 SFA has in place a food safety system based on science and risk analysis.
 All food products (both imported and locally produced) are required to comply with our food safety standards and requirements.

 Working with local farms

 SFA monitors the use of veterinary drugs in our farms.
 Antibiotics are not allowed to be used for promoting growth of animals in Singapore.
-Certain antibiotics are allowed to treat disease and prevent infections in animals but, for food safety reasons, SFA also bans a number of antibiotics from use in food-producing animals.
+Certain antibiotics are allowed to treat disease and prevent infections in animals but, for food safety reasons, SFA bans a number of antibiotics from use in food-producing animals.
 If antibiotics are used to treat animals, farmers are required to observe a certain time period (known as withdrawal period) before the animals/animal products can be slaughtered or sold.
-This will ensure that the antibiotics are passed out of the animals’ physiological systems, and any residual antibiotics are trace levels below the maximum allowed residue levels.
+This will ensure that the antibiotics are passed out of the animals’ physiological systems, and any residual antibiotics detected are trace levels below the maximum allowed residue levels.
 SFA regularly conducts tests to ensure that food products do not contain residues of banned substances and permissible substances do not exceed maximum residue limits.

 Regular inspections, sampling & monitoring

 All imported and locally produced food products are subjected to regular inspections and sampling.
 Food products that do not comply with the Singapore Food Regulations will not be allowed for sale.